-The following is a list of financial performance measures, which in our assessment represent the most important financial performance measures used to link Compensation Actually Paid to the named executive officers for fiscal year-ended 2022 to our performance.
-These two financial measures were also used as metrics in our Bonus Plan, as described in further detail in "Executive Compensation - Corporate Performance Measures".
+The following is a list of financial performance measures, which in our assessment represent the most important financial performance measures used to link Compensation Actually Paid to the named executive officers for fiscal year-ended 2023 to our performance.
+These two financial measures were also used as metrics in our Bonus Plan and for our PSU attainment metrics, as described in further detail in "Executive Compensation - Compensation Elements."